SvetlinZarev/coding-challenges/leetcode/400 - 499/441 - Arranging Coins.md

 ## Problem

+### Description

 You have `n` coins and you want to build a staircase with these coins.
 The staircase consists of `k` rows where the `i`th row has exactly `i` coins.
 The last row of the staircase may be incomplete.

 Given the integer `n`, return the number of complete rows of the staircase you will build.

-#### Constraints
+### Constraints

 * `1 <= n <= 2^31 - 1`

-#### Examples
+### Examples

 ```text
 Input: n = 5
 Output: 2